codyjrivera/int-dreal-artifact/OVERVIEW.md

 should appear at `benchmarks/sample-results/table_3.csv`.

 When comparing `table_3.csv` and Table 3 in the paper submission, there is a very strong correspondence between the results.
-The results will not exactly match, since the artifact has changed since the time of the initial submission.

-But there are a few discrepancies worth mentioning.
-Firstly, the `size` column of `svt_gauss_00` and `svt_gauss_sat_00`, showing the maximum size of intervals for existentially-quantified variables, is 0.9 in the paper submission.
-The correct value is 0.4, as is the case in `table_3.csv`, and can be checked by looking at the appropriate file.
-Secondly, in Table 3 in the paper, ∫dReal outperforms Mathematica on `eth_colrank_fair_01`, while the opposite happens in `table_3.csv`.
-This discrepancy does not matter, since Mathematica exits without giving an answer on that benchmark.
-We will resolve these in the final version of the paper.
+The numbers reported in the paper and the numbers reported by the artifact formerly were slightly different, (see V1 of our artifact: https://doi.org/10.5281/zenodo.14593603), but they have been reconciled in the final version of the paper.

 #### Claim 3, Part 5 (running FairSquare on benchmarks, ~5 min)
 For a subset of our benchmarks related to algorithmic fairness, including